Musculoskeletal Imaging Fellowship

-Fellow will have ample opportunity for musculoskeletal image guided procedures including but not limited to therapeutic/diagnostic arthrography of standard large joints e.g. hip, shoulder, knee, wrist, elbow, but also smaller joints e.g. any of foot or ankle joints, hand joints etc. There will also be opportunity for spine intervention including translaminar and transforaminal epidural injections.
+Fellows will have ample opportunity for musculoskeletal image guided procedures including but not limited to therapeutic/diagnostic arthrography of standard large joints e.g. hip, shoulder, knee, wrist, elbow, but also smaller joints e.g. any of foot or ankle joints, hand joints etc. There will also be opportunity for spine intervention including translaminar and transforaminal epidural injections.

 A fellow will have additional opportunity to perform a CT and ultrasound guided biopsies, drainages, and tube placements under the elective rotation in our well-known interventional radiology section.
 Fellowship guidance and supervision will be determined on an individual basis depending primarily on the experience and abilities of each fellow.

 Fellows get 8 optional weeks of elective time throughout the year that can be spent within the division including research.
 If desired, a fellow may spend time outside the division (cardiovascular imaging, interventional radiology, pediatric imaging, breast imaging, body imaging, neuroradiology).
 Alternatively, our fellow may use elective time for away rotation.
 The Fellow will need pay their own expenses associated with rotations at other institutions.
 Elective time outside the division requires approval of the program director and the section head of that division.